 Compulsory Attendance Laws

-A good place to start is with the law.
-Review the Florida Constitution and the Statutes relating to compulsory attendance and non-public school options.
-In fact, Title XLVIII of the Statutes is a good one to bookmark, as all education related items can be found here.
+Florida has what are called compulsory attendance laws, which mandate the ages at which children may start or stop school, the number of days and hours children have to be in attendance at a school, and other related things.
+If you’re interested in reading the law directly, you can review the Florida Constitution and the Statutes relating to compulsory attendance.
+Title XLVIII of the Florida Statutes is where all education-related items can be found.
 The Florida Online Sunshine site allows you access to all of the above and provides a way to search for new bills and obtain other information.
 There are even Kids Pages, which is a great way to involve your child.

 According to the Florida statutes, compulsory attendance laws apply to all children between the ages of 6 and 16.
 What this means is that your child must be enrolled in one of the following: